Masterpepin/Login_API/README.md

     -```exit```
   - 3: run ```sudo docker-compose exec web alembic revision --autogenerate -m "Create users table"``` to create the users table
 - 4: Once you have it up and running you should be able to search "http://localhost:8000/user/"

+If you need to turn off your docker... dont worry! the next time you run it with ```docker-compose up --build```  you wont need to do the next steps metioned here.